mitanshmrt007/Project_DiHiggsDecay/README.md

 # Project_DiHiggsDecay
-The Project focuses on the study of DiHiggs Decay using the NMSSM Model

 In this project, we study the decay of Double Higgs into bb~+GammaGamma in the final state in the Next-to Minimal Supersymmetric Standard Model using MadGraph5.
 We study the following processes:

 g g > H03 > H01 H02 (H01 > a a , H02> b b~) and  g g > H03 > H01 H02 (H02 > a a , H01> b b~).

-Note: By default Madgraph generates 10000 events.

 To generate the process first, execute the following commands: